ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Although OCaml is a very safe language, it is possible to trigger unrecoverable errors at runtime.

-### Exceptions not Raised
+### Exceptions Not Raised

-Under panic circumstances, the native code compiler does a best-effort at raising meaningful exceptions.
+Under panic circumstances, the native code compiler gives its best effort for raising meaningful exceptions.
 However, some error conditions may remain undetected, which will result in a segmentation fault.
 This is the specially the case for stack overflows, which aren't always detected.